alpacahq/alpaca-ts/README.md

     secret: 'xxxxxxxxxxxx',
     paper: true,
   },
-  type: 'market_data', // or 'account'
+  type: 'market_data', // or "account"
-})
+  source: 'iex', // or "sip" depending on your subscription })
 ```